 This procedure has been developed to ensure that North Yorkshire Police (NYP) comply with the requirements of the Health and Safety at Work act 1974, the Management of Health and Safety at Work Regulations 1999 and the Display Screen Equipment Regulations 1992 (DSE).
 This document sets out the specific procedures to be followed to enable […]

-North Yorkshire Police (NYP) supports police staff who are members of the Special Constabulary by releasing them from their paid role to engage in operational duties or training as a Special Constable.
-Police staff who have successfully completed their probationary period, and who are currently serving Special Constables with NYP, are eligible to take part […]
+North Yorkshire Police (NYP) supports police staff and officers who either members of the Special Constabulary or Police Support Volunteers releasing them from their paid role to engage in operational and volunteering duties or training.

 This policy supports the ‘sustainability objective’ of both North Yorkshire Police (NYP) and the Police and Crime Commissioner (PCC) for North Yorkshire.
 The application of the policy is a balance with the value for money (VfM) and affordability aspect of a ‘sustainable NYP’.
 Click on the link below to read the full policy.

-The purpose of this document is to provide details of circumstances where it may be appropriate to consider an extension to the normal occupational sick pay entitlement for police officers and police staff.
-The document provides details of the criteria for implementation of Regulation 28 of the Police Regulations 2003 regarding the reduction to half […]
+Procedure Statement The purpose of this document is to provide details of circumstances where it may be appropriate to consider an extension to the normal occupational sick pay entitlement for police officers and police staff.
+The document provides details of the criteria for implementation of Regulation 28 of the Police Regulations 2003 regarding the reduction […]

 Introduction The purpose of this procedure is to deal with the difficulties of attendance at work during times of extreme weather, principally severe and heavy snowfall, flooding and storm conditions.
 North Yorkshire Police (NYP) recognises that officers and staff may face difficulties attending their normal place of work when extreme weather is causing disruption.
 NYP […]